On Campus: What Technology is Available

 • Printers - students to do not need to bring a printer to campus because there are campus printers already provided in the residence halls and libaries.
 In addition, students are given a complimentary print credit each semester to use at campus printers.
 To learn more and to monitor your balance, view our printing FAQ page.
 If students chose to have a printer in their room, we ask that they bring wired printers rather than wireless for a more reliable printing experience.

-• Wireless Routers - These damage the strength of the wi-fi for all users on the network.
-If you experience slow internet speeds please contact the Tech Desk.
+• Wireless Routers or extenders - These damage the strength of the wi-fi for all users on the network.
+If you experience slow Internet speeds please contact the Tech Desk.

 • TV Converter Box - If students bring their own TV, they will have access to Cable TV Channels and several HD channels on campus